 The issue about compressed air manifolds is that if you don’t know about them at all, you may be having some difficulty in plumbing your compressed air that they would provide the solution for.
 Yet, if you don’t know about them, you can’t use them, can you?
 This page provides in depth information about compressed air manifolds.

-The image is of a basic air manifold.
-This one appears to be made of aluminum, an excellent material to use since it is rust resistant.
+The image is of a basic air manifold and appears to be made of aluminum, an excellent material to use since it is rust resistant.

 In the image you can see there is a threaded port on the top, two on the side facing you, and if you look down inside the bottom port, you can see that there is another threaded port on the bottom, as well.

 Bring a supply of air to any of these ports, and you now have multiple ports to plumb that supply of air to many locations.

 Compressed Air Manifold Materials

 The photo of the compressed air manifold above shows one made of aluminum.
 In the image below is an anodized manifold.

 Manifolds can be manufactured by machining metal or plastics, and are made by the casting process as well.
 Materials include specialty plastics, aluminum, steel, and white-type casting metals.

 Some are manufactured specifically for one application, but most of them are similar in concept to the one above though the shapes vary depending on the numbers of ports and the manufacturer.

 The user would bring an air supply to the thread on the end, and then install quick connects for fittings in the ports along the side of the compressed air manifold.
 In this way, one supply would then be able to send air to multiple applications.